andeon/conky-simple/README.md

 - Optimized to work with wireless connection.
 Edit the file and change variable wlan0 to eth0 and put # in front the line 159 "signal strength" to comment.

 - Conky 2.0 have issue with $pre_exec variable check here: https://github.com/brndnmtthws/conky/issues/62

+- own_window_type not work properly in some Desktop environment, change it if necessary.
+Options:  (normal, desktop, dock, panel or override)